olavschuermann/react-robofriends/README.md

 The app uses https://robohash.org for generating random robot images.

+It shows some robots with name and email address that can be filtered by a search box.

 ## Instructions

 Just download or clone the project and use it as a starting point for your own project.